-- Officers conducting above threshold procurements of goods, works and services should note that they must consider dividing Contracts into lots and justify any decision not to do so in either the procurement documents or the evaluation report and that all procurement documents must be published at the time that the OJEU Contract notice is published. - 14.
-Pre-qualificationSupplier Self Certification - In all procurements with a Value at or above EU thresholds as set out in para 13.4 of £172,514 or more the Council will only enter into a - Contract with a Contractor if it is satisfied as to the Contractor's eligibility, financial standing and technical capacity and CPRs 132.2 and 143.3 need to be followed when making this assessment. - A process of contractor self certification is used Pre-Qualification Questionnaires are used to assess a tenderer's ability to perform the Contract in question (selection criteria) and must not be used to assess how a Contractor will perform the Contract (award criteria). - 14.313.
-A-Ttemplate self certification documents are available frpm CC&P's Pre-Qualification Questionnaire is available for use to determine the criteria under CPR 121.1. - In all procurement with a Value of less than EU thresholds£172,514 assess a suppliers's eligibility, financial standing and technical capacity.
-If the lead it is decided this is not necessary then, Officer decides that this assessment is necessary, Pre-Qualification Questionnaire are not allowed for 'below threshold' Contracts, instead suitability assessment questions must be included as part of this tender assessment.
+- 13.8 Officers conducting above threshold procurements of goods, works and services should note that they must consider dividing Contracts into lots and justify any decision not to do so in either the procurement documents or the evaluation report and that all procurement documents and the time that the OJEU Contract notice is published. - 14.
+Pre-qualificationSupplier Self Certification - In all procurements with a Value at or above EU thresholds as set out in para 13.4 of £172,514 or more the Council will only enter into a Contract with a Contractor if it is satisfied as to the Contractor's eligibility, financial standing and technical capacity and CPRs 132.2 and 143.3 need to be followed when making this assessment. - 14.2 A process of contractor self certification is used Pre-Qualification Questionnaires are used to assess a tenderer's ability to perform the Contract in question (selection criteria) and must not be used to assess how a Contractor will perform the Contract (award criteria). - 14.313.A-Ttemplate self certification documents are available frpm CC&P's Pre-Qualification Questionnaire is available for use to determine the criteria under CPR 124.1. - 14.4In all procurement with a Value of less than EU thresholds£172,514AuthorisedLead Officers should consult with CC&P's to need to decideif a process of contractor self certification is whether it is necessary to assess a suppliers's eligibility, financial standing and technical capacity.
+If the lead-it is decided this is not necessary then, Officer decides that this assessment is necessary, Pre-Qualification Questionnaire are not allowed for 'below threshold' Contracts, instead-suitability assessment questions must be included as part of this tender assessment.